Love and observe

 • Keep track of all the new things you hear;

-• Get to see a specialist in children’s speech and language.
+• If you are worried, get to see a specialist in children’s speech and language with your child.